Cabinet of New Zealand: Powers and functions

 The lack of formal legislation establishing Cabinet leaves the powers of its members only loosely defined.
-Cabinet generally directs and controls policy (releasing government policy statements), and is responsible to the House of Representatives (the elected component of Parliament).
+Cabinet generally directs and controls policy (releasing government policy statements), and is responsible to the House of Representatives, the elected component of Parliament.
 It also has significant influence over law-making, and all draft government bills must be submitted to the Cabinet Legislation Committee before they can be introduced to the House.
 Convention regarding Cabinet's authority has considerable force, and generally proves strong enough to bind its participants.
 Theoretically, each minister operates independently, having received a ministerial warrant over a certain field from the Crown.
 But the governor-general can dismiss a minister at any time, conventionally on the advice of the prime minister, so ministers are largely obliged to work within a certain framework.

 Collective responsibility

 Cabinet itself acts as the accepted forum for establishing this framework.
 Ministers will jointly discuss the policy which the government as a whole will pursue, and ministers who do not exercise their respective powers in a manner compatible with Cabinet's decision risk losing those powers.
-This has become known as the doctrine of collective responsibility.
-Collective responsibility is a constitutional convention which rests on three principles.
+This has become known as the doctrine of Cabinet collective responsibility.
+Collective responsibility is grounded in three key principles.
 The first principle is unanimity, where members of Cabinet must publicly support decisions and defend them in public, regardless of any personal views on the matter.
 Secondly, the confidentiality limb means that all Cabinet discussions are to be kept confidential.
 This allows for open and explicit conversation, discussion and debate on the issues Cabinet chooses to look at.
 The final principle is confidence, where Cabinet and executive government must have the confidence of the House of Representatives.
 If there is no government, the governor-general has the ability to intervene to find a government that does have confidence.

 Formally all ministers are equals and may not command or be commanded by a fellow minister.
 Constitutional practice does, however, dictate that the prime minister is primus inter pares, meaning 'first among equals'.

 Problems arise when the prime minister breaches collective responsibility.
 Since ministerial appointments and dismissals are in practice in the hands of the prime minister, Cabinet can not directly initiate any action against a prime minister who openly disagrees with their government's policy.
 On the other hand, a prime minister who tries to act against concerted opposition from their Cabinet risks losing the confidence of their party colleagues.
 An example is former Prime Minister David Lange, who publicly spoke against a tax reform package which was sponsored by then-Finance Minister Roger Douglas and supported by Cabinet.
 Douglas was forced to resign, but when the Cabinet supported Douglas against Lange, the Prime Minister interpreted this as a vote of no-confidence in his leadership and stepped down.